 This ministry provides food and clothing to needy families in our neighborhood.
-The pantry and clothes closet are open every Thursday from 1:30 PM to 3:00 PM.
 Food is distributed and the clothes closet is open for all to shop.
-This is also a place where people can come to share their experiences and situations, and sometimes to just fellowship, talk or have prayer.
+This is also a place where people can come to share their experiences and situations, and sometimes to just fellowship and talk or have prayer.
 It is funded by contributions made to the Fellowship Fund and Food Pantry Fund and staffed by dedicated volunteers.

-In 2012, we distributed 2,206 bags of groceries to over 600 families, including 111 homeless persons.
+In 2013, we distributed 2,403 bags of groceries to over 600 families, including 82 homeless persons.
 Some came only once and some every month.
-The average this year was just over three visits per family.
-There were 230 families who visited the food pantry for the first time in 2012.
-The number of families served was down slightly from 2011.
-We distributed over 35,000 pounds of food (almost 18 tons) this year.
-It is of interest to note that 80% of our clients came six or less times in 2012 and only 3% came every month.
+On average a family came between 3 and 4 times a year.
+There were 225 families who visited the food pantry for the first time in 2013.
+We distributed over 47,000 pounds of food (almost 24 tons) this year – an increase of 34% over 2012.
+We strive to provide well-packed bags of food each week.

 This ministry to the needy could not be accomplished without the help of a lot of volunteers.
-This year 23 volunteers gave over 2,100 hours of their time to make this ministry possible.
-Many thanks to our regulars who come most every week — Jerry Spiller, Priscilla Kinchen, Joey Kinchen, Jack and Linda White, and Bill and Jean Finley — serving so faithfully.
-Joseph Perdue joined us as a regular at the Food Pantry this year.
+In 2013, 19 volunteers gave over 2,200 hours of their time to make this ministry possible.
+Many thanks to our regulars who come most every week – Jerry Spiller, Priscilla Kinchen, Joey Kinchen, Jack White, and Bill and Jean Finley – who serve so faithfully.
+I want to also acknowledge the help Dan Schumacher provided this year.

-Jane Denzler continues to manage the clothes closet, assisted by Linda White, Brenda Cox and more recently Connie Jones.
-They sort clothes donated, hang clothes in designated areas for women, men and children and help clients in selecting clothes.
+Jane Denzler continues to manage the clothes closet, assisted by Linda White, Connie Jones and Brenda Cox.
+For nearly three months, Jane was unable to volunteer for the clothes closet; and in her absence Linda, Connie and Brenda did an awesome job keeping the clothes closet stocked and operating.
+Each week the volunteers sort donated clothes, shoes, etc., hang clothes in designated areas for women, men and children and assist clients in selecting clothes.
 Items chosen are bagged and toiletries given out if available.
-An important part of this ministry is maintaining a friendly environment where clients feel welcome and comfortable.
-There is a steady number of clients visiting the clothes closet each week as the word spreads about this ministry.
+An important part of this ministry is to maintain a friendly environment where clients feel welcome and comfortable.
+Each week, a steady number of clients visit the clothes closet as the word spreads about this ministry.
 Consequently, we always need your clothing and shoes, particularly for men.
-Thank you to all who donated clothes, toiletries, etc. With your donations, our clients are able to tell us Tabernacle’s Clothes Closet is the best in the area.
+Thank you to everyone who donated clothes and toiletries.
+With your donations, our clients are able to tell us Tabernacle’s Clothes Closet is the best in the area.

 Director, Food Pantry/Clothes Closet Ministry